 neurological problemsthat affect the function of the spinal cord, brain, or nerves reduced abilityto think and remember

 Neurocysticercosis can sometimes cause combinations of neurological issues or syndromes.

-Treatments focus on removing the parasite and managing symptoms, by controlling seizures, swelling, and intracranial hypertension, for example.
+Treatments focus on removing the parasite and

 The right course of treatment will also depend on the position, size, abundance, and maturity of the parasites.